-Balancing the financial needs of aging relatives and younger generations can be a challenge, and it's a frequent topic of conversation between wealth managers and their clients.
-Recent legislative changes have made a vehicle called a Power of Appointment Support Trust (POAST) a possible solution in more and more of these situations.
+Updated November 2017 — Balancing the financial needs of aging relatives and younger generations can be a challenge, and it's a frequent topic of conversation between wealth managers and their clients.
+One possible solution in more and more of these situations is a vehicle called a Power of Appointment Support Trust (POAST).

-Lester Law, Managing Director with Abbot Downing, has taken part in many of those discussions with clients himself.
+Patrick Beaudry, Director of Wealth Planning with Abbot Downing, has taken part in many of those discussions with clients himself.
 "The Power of Appointment Support Trust is a wonderful planning idea that has some very unique potential tax benefits to many of our clients who still have the pleasure of having their parents alive," he says.

 "We've seen some clients who are fortunate enough to be able to give back to their parents by caring for them financially as well as emotionally.
 In the past, planning for that support was relatively inefficient, because you're transferring assets upstream (generally it is more tax efficient to transfer assets downstream, such as to children and their descendants)."
 The POAST allows for upstream transfers in a more tax-efficient manner.